comments-ink/dci-project-quotes/README.md

 # dci-project-quotes

-... is a very simple Django project with only three dependencies:
+It is a very simple Django project with only three dependencies:
  * django>=4,<5
  * django-contrib-comments>=2.2,<2.3
  * django-debug-toolbar>=3.2,<3.3
  * django-comments-ink==0.0.1

-Features:
+ 1. Features
+ 2. Run in Docker
+ 3. Run in your host OS
+ 4. About users

+## 1. Features

  * It is a fully backend driven project (no JavaScript needed).
  * Users and visitors can send comments and replies.
  * The maximum thread level is one, which seems to be the most common scenario: users or visitors can send comments either using the main comment form or by clicking on the "write a reply" button (see the sample image below).
 Modify the the maximum thread level using either the setting `COMMENTS_INK_MAX_THREAD_LEVEL` or `COMMENTS_INK_MAX_THREAD_LEVEL_BY_APP_MODEL`.